 1. Offut Lake Resort, Tenino

 There’s a good chance you can book a campground or a cabin at this South Thurston resort.
 The small and beautiful Offut Lake has a five-mph speed limit, so your children won’t be bothered by boat wakes.
 At the resort, enjoy swimming, fishing and boating.
 Nearby, visit Wolf Haven, Lattin's Cider Mill & Farm, a favorite South Sound farm that has a petting zoo, delicious doughnuts, and no entrance fee, or our capital city, Olympia (terrific farmers market, top-notch children's museum, and more).
 Don’t want to cook over the campfire?
-The resort’s Lady of the Lake restaurant offers pub food as well as a few fancier entree options.
+The resort’s restaurant offers pub food as well as a few fancier entree options.

 Reservations/info: Call 360-264-2438 to book.